 The fellowship does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.

 Please note that under federal tax rules applicable to U.S. private foundations, the Open Society Foundations cannot support lobbying activities.
 Projects that include lobbying activities will not be funded.

-A small number of applicants are selected as finalists.
+A small number of full proposals will be selected as finalists.
 These finalists are considered by an outside selection committee, which meets twice a year.
-Applicants should consult the deadlines posted on the fellowship website.
-Proposals will be evaluated within four months of the deadline for submissions.

 The fellowship program considers applications subject to funding availability.

 For more information please contact: OSFellows@opensocietyfoundations.org.